-Criterion 4: IMPACT (10 points) - Corresponds to Section IV's Methodology
+Criterion 4: IMPACT (10 points) - Corresponds to Section IV's Work Plan and Logic Model

 • The extent to which the proposed project has a public health impact and the project will be effective, if funded.
-This may include: the effectiveness of plans for dissemination of project results, the impact results may have on the community or target population, the extent to which project results may be national in scope, the degree to which the project activities are replicable, and the sustainability of the program beyond the federal funding.
+This should include: the effectiveness of plans for dissemination of project results, the impact results may have on the community or target population, the extent to which project results may be national in scope, the degree to which the project activities are replicable, and the sustainability of the program beyond the period of federal funding.

-Criterion 5: RESOURCES/CAPABILITIES (25 points) - Corresponds to Section IV's Evaluation and Technical Support Capacity and Organizational Information
+Criterion 5: RESOURCES/CAPABILITIES (15 points) - Corresponds to Section IV's Evaluation and Technical Support Capacity and Organizational Information

-The extent to which project personnel are qualified by training and/or experience to implement and carry out the project.
+• The extent to which project personnel are qualified by training and/or experience to implement and carry out the project.
 The capabilities of the applicant organization and the quality and availability of facilities and personnel to fulfill the needs and requirements of the proposed project.

-Criterion 6: SUPPORT REQUESTED (5 points) - Corresponds to Section IV's Budget and Budget Narrative performance in relation to the objectives, the complexity of the research activities, and the anticipated results.
+Criterion 6: SUPPORT REQUESTED (10 points) - Corresponds to Section IV's Budget and Budget Narrative

-The reasonableness of the proposed budget for each year of the period of
+The reasonableness of the proposed budget for each year of the period of performance in relation to the objectives, the complexity of the research activities, and the anticipated results.